Postgraduate Course: Marketing Decision Analysis (CMSE11120)

 Student Learning Experience

-Students will participate in lectures where they will be introduced to key ideas and concepts relevant to the study of marketing decision analysis, participate in discussion both inside and outside of the classroom, prepare reports for the class related to the topics introduced in lectures, engage in assessed work relevant to the study of marketing decision analysis, learn to identify material relevant to the course, assimilate knowledge through independent reading and research, and undertake critical reflection on their own learning.
+Students will participate in lectures where they will be introduced to key ideas and concepts relevant to the study of marketing decision analysis, participate in discussion both inside and outside of the classroom, prepare reports and presentations for the class related to the topics introduced in lectures, engage in assessed individual and group work relevant to the study of marketing decision analysis, learn to identify material relevant to the course, assimilate knowledge through independent reading and research, and undertake critical reflection on their own learning.

 Entry Requirements (not applicable to Visiting Students)